Hadrien-Cr/-ATOW_ML/README.md

 We then combine them linearly to minimize RMSE, optimized for best performance.

-Bayesian optimization was applied to each model using the Hyperopt module for hyperparameter tuning (see tuning file).
+Bayesian optimization was applied to each model using the Hyperopt module for hyperparameter tuning (see `tuning.py` file).